Team & Consortium

 Université de Lorraine is a major actor of economic and social development in “La Grande Région”, building on intercultural and intergeneration links, coordinating a regional research policy, and giving access to higher education to as many inhabitants as possible.

-Theses universities agreed to establish and operate a European Master programme in Advanced Material Science in 2006.
+The UdS, UPC, LTU and UL agreed to establish and operate a European Master programme in Advanced Material Science in 2006.
+MUL and UNIPD joined the consortium in 2020.

-Through this agreement participating students can obtain a Master’s Degree, which leads to a double degree and is issued officially by two institutions involved in the integrated studies / issued by two institutions from the consortium.
+Through this agreement participating students can obtain a Master’s Degree, which leads to a double degree and is issued officially by two institutions of the consortium involved in the joint studies.
 Therefore it counts as a double degree.
 These degrees are recognized in the countries where the degree-awarding universities are located.

 Read the complete Consortium Agreement.